 - Integrated insulated storage

-2. Crushed Ice (Flake): The Cocktail & Freshness Expert
+2. Crushed Ice (Flake): The Cocktail & Fresh Display Expert

 In the form of small fragments or granules, this ice is more malleable.

-- Food Use: Ideal for fish displays (it doesn’t burn the fish) and cold buffets.
+- Food use: Ideal for fish counters (it does not burn the fish) and cold buffets.

 - Range from 30kg to 130kg / day